 Best CMS for Small Business – Our Top Pick

 CMS stands for a Content Management System.
 There is an abundance of these systems out there that you can choose from for your business website.
 In this article review we will focus only on the top 2 – GravCMS and WordPress.
-The reason why small business owners choose these two CMSs is because they are very user-friendly, popular, yet they are different at their core.
+The a reason why small businesses owners choose these two CMSs.
+It’s because they are very user-friendly, popular, yet they are different at their core.
 Both have advantages and disadvantages as CMS for small business websites.